Graduate Admissions Frequently Asked Questions

 11. What exactly gets submitted to what office?

-Please see the Application Checklist for a full breakdown, with addresses.
+Please review the Application Checklist for a full breakdown, with addresses.

 12. What are the additional requirements for international students?